 - Clarifications: Each clarification provides an explanation of an indicator/objective to help teachers better understand the skills and/or concepts. - Lesson Seeds: The lesson seeds are ideas for the indicator/objective that can be used to build a lesson.
 Lesson seeds are not meant to be all-inclusive, nor are they substitutes for instruction.
-Alt-MSA teachers can use these lesson seeds to get ideas for lessons and then adapt and modify the lesson to meet individual student needs using age and grade appropriate materials. - Resources: This tool shows resource links to websites that offer instructional resources. - Public Release Item: Public Release items have appeared on MSA forms and then are released for public viewing and use.
-Releasing items is one step to ensuring that schools, districts, and other stakeholders understand how the content standards are assessed on the MSA.

-Alt-MSA teachers can use these samples to get ideas in how to create artifacts that align to mastery objectives by adapting and modifying artifacts to meet individual student needs using age and grade appropriate materials.
+Alt-MSA teachers can use these lesson seeds to get ideas for lessons and then adapt and modify the lesson to meet individual student needs using age and grade appropriate materials. - Resources: This tool shows resource links to websites that offer instructional resources. - Public Release Item: Public Release items for all assessments have been released for public viewing and use.
+Releasing items is one step to ensure that schools, districts, and other stakeholders understand how the content standards are assessed on these assessments.
+Alt-MSA teachers can use these samples to get ideas in how to create artifacts that align to Mastery Objectives by adapting and modifying artifacts to meet individual student needs using age and grade appropriate materials.

-Found in the Alt-MSA Online Resource Center, are additional support resources and materials in planning instruction for students with significant cognitive disabilities in reading, mathematics and science.
+Additional support resources and materials in planning instruction for students with significant cognitive disabilities in reading, mathematics and science are found in the Alt-MSA Online Resource Center.
 The resources will be built upon year to year to demonstrate how to adapt and modify instructional lessons and materials for implementing Alt-MSA.